m-amazirh/ssa2dvd/README.md

 * output_directory : Where to put the pngs and the xml file.

 ##Example
-Suppose we have a MPEG file `test.mpg` and a SSA/ASS subtitle `sub.ssa`.
+Suppose we have a NTSC MPEG file `test.mpg` ( with a width of 720 and height of 480 for example ), and a SSA/ASS subtitle `sub.ssa`.

 ```bash
 $ mkdir ~/out